 Remember when you’re cooking with your kids, that the end result does not need to be beautiful.
-Try and let them do as much independently as possible.
+Try and let them do as much independence as possible.

 As you can see, our pancakes are not perfectly round.
 It doesn’t matter.
 They were still delicious.

 - 2 tablespoons flax seed meal

 - 4 tablespoons honey